cmdr-nova/cmdr-nova.github.io/pages/log.md

 permalink: /pages/log/
 ---

+# # 8/03/24

+- added the page to the retronaut webring
+- added an active banner ad link to the bottom of the page that simulates the year 2001, by traveling to the web archived version of thesims.com

 # # 7/29/24

 - today I went through and reformatted all of my old posts from different blogs throughout the years and got them uploaded here, formatted correctly